CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - DEFINE_bool(frame_flip,                 false,          "Flip/mirror each frame (e.g. for real time webcam demonstrations).");
 - DEFINE_int32(frame_rotate,              0,              "Rotate each frame, 4 possible values: 0, 90, 180, 270.");
 - DEFINE_bool(frames_repeat,              false,          "Repeat frames when finished.");
+- DEFINE_bool(process_real_time,          false,          "Enable to keep the original source frame rate (e.g. for video).
+If the processing time is too long, it will skip frames.
+If it is too fast, it will slow it down.");

 3. OpenPose
 - DEFINE_string(model_folder,             "models/",      "Folder path (absolute or relative) where the models (pose, face, ...) are located.");